hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

   - Depthwise K3 S2 C33 tail: 228,121 simulated ns.
 - Runtime firmware `.text` is 24,276 bytes after the GlobalAvgPool runtime addition, below the 32 KB limit.
-- The focused package times include boot, section CRC, command loading, boundary layout DMA, and output checking.
+- The focused package times include boot, command loading, boundary layout DMA, and output checking.
 They must not be compared as operator latency against the PMU-only Micro-MobileNet and Micro-YOLO records.
   The current native baselines remain 347,992 total cycles for Micro-MobileNet